wkumari/draft-vandergaast-edns-client-subnet/README.md

    NOT be refused solely because it provides 0 address bits.

-   Be aware that at least one major existing implementation does not return REFUSED and instead just process the query as though the problematic information were not present.
+   Be aware that at least one major existing implementation does not return REFUSED and instead just processes the query as though the problematic information were not present.
 This can lead to anomalous situations, such as a response from the Intermediate Nameserver that indicates it is tailored for one network (the one passed in the